LeifMessinger/VideoAccelerometerSync/README.md

 ## Running

-1. Move the video data and CSV data into the folder with the `PrototypeCode.ipynb`.
+1. Move the video data and CSV data into the folder with the `PrototypeCode.ipynb`

+   Please ensure that the VidAccSyn.py file is in this folder as well.

-2. Replace `video_filename`and `sensor_filename` with the paths to the video file and `.csv` file respectively.
+4. Replace `video_filename`and `sensor_filename` with the paths to the video file and `.csv` file respectively.
-3. Click `▶️Run All` at the top of the notebook.
+5. Click `▶️Run All` at the top of the notebook.
-4. Scroll down to view the results.
+6. Scroll down to view the results.